Luxury fashion brand Dolce & Gabbana will stop using fur | DW | 31.01.2022

 The Italian fashion brand Dolce & Gabbana announced on Monday in a statement with the animal rights group the Humane Society International that it will no longer use animal fur in its collections.

-The company's communication and marketing officer Fedele Usai said in a statement, "The entire fashion system has a significant social responsibility role that must be promoted and encouraged."
+"The entire fashion system has a significant social responsibility role that must be promoted and encouraged," said Fedele Usai, the company's communication and marketing officer, in a statement.

-"Dolce & Gabbana is working toward a more sustainable future that can't contemplate the use of animal fur," he said.
+"Dolce & Gabbana is working toward a more sustainable future that can't contemplate the use of animal fur."

 Dolce & Gabbana said the company would use eco-fur garments and accessories going forward.
 The company said it would continue to work with master furriers to preserve jobs and knowledge.